Cosmo-Tech/biopredyn/Prototype/README.txt

 1.2.
 Known problems

+* libSBML installation (Windows XP32): linking problem related to libiconv when building the library with cosmo-externals (for libxml); the file encoding.h must be modified in order to include <libiconv/iconv.h> instead of <iconv.h>.

 * libSEDML installation (Ubuntu 11.10): Python files are not completely installed after running the installation process.
 A way to complete the installation consists in manually putting the required files in